|Homepage:||Click to visit|

-Cost: Students pay the same tuition for CSU IP South Africa as the tuition paid for their home CSU campus.
-For more information on costs, including accommodations, travel and other expenses, see the Budget Sheet.
+Students pay the same tuition for South Africa: Nelson Mandela University as the tuition paid for their home CSU campus.
+For more information on costs, including accommodations, travel and other expenses, see the Budget Estimates above.

-The CSU IP South Africa program is affiliated with Nelson Mandela Metropolitan University (NMMU).
+The South Africa: Nelson Mandela University program is affiliated with Nelson Mandela Metropolitan University (NMMU).
 Located in Port Elizabeth, NMMU was created in 2005 by the merger of the former University of Port Elizabeth and the Port Elizabeth Technikon.
 NMMU draws students from around the world, with more than 3,000 international students making up its 27,000 student population.

 CSU IP students enroll directly in NMMU, studying alongside local students and gaining the experience of being fully integrated into life at NMMU and in South Africa.
 Students will primarily take coursework in their major, concentrating their studies on one or two areas of study and taking courses in that department in order to integrate into the academic life of the university.
 The main language of instruction at NMMU is English, and all CSU IP students are required to study the Xhosa language and culture as part of their academic program at NMMU.